 You are not alone: the power of staff networks

-Rachael Poole works for the Department for Work and Pensions as a communications officer.
-In this post, Rachael talks about volunteering at Civil Service Live and why its important to promote staff networks.
+Rachel Poole works for the Department for Work and Pensions as a communications officer.
+In this post, Rachel talks about volunteering at Civil Service Live and why its important to promote staff networks.

 At this very moment, one of my colleagues feels like a freak.
 One of your colleagues feels like a freak.

 That person is probably sitting quietly in the office, getting on with their job, feeling wretched inside.
 As the office banter turns to discussions about the weekend, that person isn’t going to join in.
 They are keeping a secret, and they don’t want to say anything that might give it up.
 And this could very well be because they don’t feel comfortable enough to be themselves at work; they can’t see anyone else like them in the office and they aren’t aware of any role models who are similar to them – so sadly they don’t feel ‘normal’.

 I really don’t like the thought of that person sitting alone, feeling desperate.
 As a D&I champion in DWP, that’s one of the reasons why I volunteered to help run a joint DWPride and HMRC PRISM LGBT+ networks stall at Civil Service Live in Blackpool last Wednesday.
 Civil Service Live is the government’s annual, cross-department learning event, attracting thousands of civil servants to regional events to learn, network and share best practice, so it’s the ideal place to showcase our networks.

 In my day job I advocate the benefits of a career in DWP Digital and I truly believe that one of the fantastic things about working here is that in the Civil Service, we are diverse, we are inclusive.
 We don’t just want you to come to the party – we want you up dancing with us!